 Google wasn’t the first search engine , though it did improve upon it thanks to a page ranking formula created by Larry Page and Sergey Brin.
 The iconic, minimalistic design has always been present on their site, as has the colorful logo.

 Here’s a little-known fact: The only reason Google started with such a simple design is because the company founders had little knowledge of HTML.

 1997 was the pre-Google era, so people used other search engines —like Yahoo.
 Yahoo was a pretty basic search engine and directory back then, nothing like the jam-packed front page it would become.
 But then, Yahoo just couldn’t be cluttered back then.
 It would have taken too long to download over those old dial-up modems.

 Microsoft was working on Windows 98 at the time, and their “Where do you want to go today?” slogan featured prominently on their website.
-The top headline—“Internet Explorer 4.0 Debuts to Critics’ Applause” – seems hilarious in retrospect, with Internet Explorer ultimately becoming a drag on the Internet.
-At the time, Microsoft was actually trying – and they would keep developing IE until they released version 6, after which they stopped development, leaving the Web to stagnate.
+As you can see, they’ve always offered a variety of products and services.
+The top headline—“Internet Explorer 4.0 Debuts to Critics’ Applause”—is amusing in retrospect, since in later years the browser was swiftly overtaken by the competition.

 AOL’s website really is a blast from the past.
 The front page advertises the beta release of AOL Instant Messenger, which ultimately became very popular.
 It even offers a free AOL trial, which brought many people online for the first time.

 If you were around in the 90s, I’m sure you remember GeoCities.
 Instead of creating blogs, people created their own personal websites and they usually looked horrible.
 GeoCities was shut down officially in 2009, but it faded away and died many years before.